-These work style socks also feature a ventilated breathing channel that allows for enhanced air circulation.
+These work-style socks also feature a ventilated breathing channel that allows for enhanced air circulation.
 Aside from moisture control, these Dickies work socks feature compression around the arch for increased arch support, as well as a reciprocated and reinforced heel for a better fit than the competitors.

 - Compression around the arch and ankle for more comfort and support

-- Sole is completely cushioned
+- The sole is completely cushioned

 - Durable materials and snug fit